omarmamdouhismaiel/Topic-Modeling-using-Python/README.md

 Use perplexity to see if your model is representative of the documents you are scoring on it.

+K determination:
+1- Try different k, choose the best likelihood.
+2- Use HDP-LDA, take uniform sample from corpus if large.
+3- Back to 1, try small interval around k.

 Recommendation Engine: Collaborative Filtering Algorithm (user behavior based recommender) + Topic Modeling = Collaborative Topic Modeling
 Using keywords (as content-based recommenders) over collaborative filtering to collaborative topic modeling recommenders.